 Within Las Cruces, we have some great examples of bird friendly lighting.
 The Electronic Caregiver Tower, our largest skyscraper at 10 stories, has no window lighting after dark.
 The birds and Mesilla Valley Audubon Society thank you, Electronic Caregivers.

 National Audubon Society: Migratory Bird Initiative | Audubon In this reference, National Audubon Society makes its case for the public to emphasize the dangers inherent in bird migration in a world that is so dramatically changed from when migratory behavior first became an embedded instinct.
 Light pollution is a big problem with some easy solutions that can help the birds.

-Lights Out Texas – Texan By Nature This website is a very user-friendly source of information for individuals that are new to this movement and has some great ideas for visitors interested in becoming part of the team.
+Texas Audubon Society: Lights Out Texas: This website is a very user-friendly source of information for individuals that are new to this movement and has some great ideas for visitors interested in promoting Lights Out activities.

 If you are a member of another organization that might be interested in working with Mesilla Valley Audubon Society, please let us know via the contact form.
 If you are a building owner or manager and have responses to this material, we would be very interested in hearing from you as well.
 We are all in this together.